 A sister or brother could potentially represent a sister or brother in Christ, or someone who is like a sister or brother, though we can’t remember such a dream example.

-Glenn Beck has appeared in a couple of my dreams and clearly symbolized my brother because of his very strong will.
+Glenn Beck has appeared in a couple of my dreams and clearly symbolized my brother because at the time he was going independent.

 5. TRAIT ALONE

 This category is different from MATCHING TRAIT in that a person does not symbolize another person at all, but his/her title, profession, or outstanding trait itself!

 You may have to stretch to wrap your head around this concept, but it’s a very strong possibility when it comes to interpreting people in dreams.